ckim18/workshop-ws-chrome-extension/README.md

 * [ ] Replace text of choice on webpages to 'Tim!'
 * [ ] Create a pretty button to toggle your extension on and off

-All of this will be done with just a javascript file, a manifest.json, and lots of images!
+All of this will be done with just a javascript file, a manifest.json, and some images!

 ## Setup